vuejs/rfcs/active-rfcs/0000-render-function-api-change.md

 # Motivation

 In 2.x, VNodes are context-specific - which means every VNode created is bound to the component instance that created it (the "context").
-This is because we need to support the following use cases:
+This is because we need to support the following use cases (`h` is a conventional alias for `createElement`):

 ``` js
 // looking up a component based on a string ID